nodejs/node/doc/api/dgram.markdown

 ### dgram.close()

 Close the underlying socket and stop listening for data on it.
-UDP sockets automatically listen for messages, even if they did not call `bind()`.

 ### dgram.address()